-Moscow Bears top volleyball tri-match
+AREA ROUNDUP: Moscow Bears top volleyball tri-match

 The Cougars’ wins in the final session came from freshman Darcy Revitt in the 100-yard freestyle, junior Dori Hathazi in the 200 fly, freshman Tatum Janning in the 1,650 free and the foursome of Revitt, Angelo Di Palo, Hathazi and Emma Wright in the 400 free relay.
 As a team, they finished fourth in the point total, just behind host Fresno State.

-WOMEN’S COLLEGE SOCCERWashington State 1, Loyola Marymount 1
+Washington State 1, Loyola Marymount 1

 LOS ANGELES, Calif. — Cougar fifth-year senior Lindsey Turner scored the match’s opening goal in the 13th minute before host LMU drew level in the 35th en route to a draw.